Donson1/Tripcompanion-56/README.md

 This `README.md` incorporates the updated key features of the Trip Companion web app, making it more aligned with the specific functionalities you described.

+NB; Admin Dashboard Access: A "Dashboard" button at the footer of the home page provides system administrators with direct access to the backend, enabling efficient management and monitoring of app data and activities.